ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 5. Enter the correct data for the settings under the server thats label was just configured

 ## How to configure to use a single QRadar Server
-To use only a single server there are two way this can be configured
+To use only a single server there are two ways this can be configured
 1. Use the configuration used in QRadar Enhanced Data Migration versions prior to V1.2.0
 ![screenshot: qr-single-server](./doc/screenshots/qr-single-server.png)
 2. Either keep the label, SOAR_Plugin_Destination_Name1, or change it (The label does not matter when only one server is configured)